Library/SW 9th Ave and Galleria/SW 10th Ave stations

+Light rail stations in Portland, Oregon, U.S.

 Library/Southwest 9th Avenue and Galleria/Southwest 10th Avenue are light rail stops on the MAX Blue and Red Lines in Portland, Oregon.
 It was the original western terminus and is now the Eastside MAX line's first stop eastbound/last stop westbound in downtown.

 The Library/Southwest 9th Avenue stop is located on Yamhill Street and is used by eastbound trains, while the Galleria/Southwest 10th Avenue is on Morrison Street and is used by westbound trains.
 Both platforms are built into the street's sidewalk, and a parking garage with ground-floor retail sits between them.

 For a little more than five years, this station was also served by the Yellow Line, from that line's opening in May 2004 until its relocation to the Portland Transit Mall in August 2009.